The Logarithm of a number, to a given base, is the power to which the base must be raised to give that number.

-Note that, in cells A2 and A4 of the above spreadsheet, the [Base] argument has not been supplied to the function and so, in these examples, base 10 is used.
+Note that, in cells A2 and A4 of the above spreadsheet, the [base] argument has not been supplied to the function and so, in these cases, base 10 is used.

 Further examples of the Excel Log function can be found on the Microsoft Office website.

 If you get an error from your Excel Log function, use the following table to diagnose the likely cause:

 |#NUM!||-||Occurs if either the supplied number argument or the supplied [base] argument is negative or zero.|